 Applicants are expected to participate for a full academic year.
 Plans to study abroad during 2019-2020 academic year may affect consideration of prospective residency, particularly if you intend on studying abroad in the Fall 2019 semester (this will be at the discretion of the perspective SIC House(s) and its House Coordinators).

 All residents are expected to participate as active members of the SIC House that they elect to live in.

-All residents are required to attend an Special Interest Community Welcome Session in April 2018 prior to their Fall 2018 move-in day.
-In addition all residents are also expected to move back onto campus on August 30, 2018 (anticipated) to participate in Special Interest Community Orientation programs.
+All residents are required to attend an Special Interest Community Welcome Session on April 5, 2019, prior to their Fall 2018 move-in day.
+In addition all residents are also expected to move back onto campus on August 30, 2019 to participate in Special Interest Community Orientation programs.

 House Membership Expectations

 - Attend a bi-/weekly house meeting with full participation by each house member

 - Assist in fulfilling programming requirements; participation in program planning will vary by community though it is suggested that each house member if required to serve on the planning committee of at least one house program